FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

 **The project's `build.gradle` file has been introduced to Web3SDK and no need to be modified**.
 The introduction method is as follows:

-- Web3SDK introduces the related jar package of Ethereum's solidity compiler, so you need to add Ethereum's remote repository to the `build.gradle` file:
+- Web3SDK introduces Ethereum's solidity compiler-related jar package, so you need to add Ethereum's remote repository to the `build.gradle` file:

 ```java
 repositories {